mondbr/pofda-mywork/README.md

 ## About this project

-The Palmer Penguins dataset is a very popular dataset in data analytics particularly for educational purposes.
+The Palmer Penguins dataset is widely used in data analytics particularly for educational purposes.
 It is a collection of data about penguins, including various measurements and characteristics such as species, bill length, bill depth, flipper length, and body mass.

-This project is about:
+This project involves:

 1. Creating a repository with appropriate elements,
 2. Giving an overview of the of the data set and the variables it contains,